mobweb/MobWeb_ReferralCoupon/README.md

 Send a coupon code to a customer after he refers a new customer to your store and this referred user places their first order.
 Works with anonymous checkout as well if the new user creates an account before or during checkout.

+A new tab is added to the customer's account navigation where they can find their referral URL as well as a list of all the customers that they've referred.

 ## Installation

 Install using [colinmollenhour/modman](https://github.com/colinmollenhour/modman/).